-Before moving on to the detail of Snowden’s leaks, it’s worth looking about exactly how they came about.
+Before moving on to the detail of Snowden’s leaks, it’s worth looking at exactly how they came about.

 There was plenty of debate about exactly what Snowden’s role was in the latter part of his career as a government contractor (a career that earned him a reported $200,000 a year at its peak).
 However, there was even more disagreement regarding the attempts he claims to have made to alert people to his concerns about widespread surveillance prior to his revelations going public.

-Snowden claims that he made “tremendous efforts” to raise concerns about spying programs via his colleagues and superiors, and that he did so both verbally and in writing.
-However, the authorities only released a single email from April 2013 relating to an inquiry about ”legal authorities,” and claimed not to have seen anything else.
+Snowden claims that he made "tremendous efforts" to raise concerns about spying programs via his colleagues and superiors, both verbally and in writing.
+However, the authorities only released a single email from April 2013 relating to an inquiry about "legal authorities," and claimed not to have seen anything else.